Safety First

 - Bank information, account numbers, safety deposit key

-- copies of all cards you normally use: e.g. credit cards, bank cards, phone, Social Insurance Number
+- Copies of all cards you normally use: e.g. credit cards, bank cards, phone, Social Insurance Number

 - Medications, prescriptions, medical records for all family members